-The Authority will be transparent in its purchasing practices.
-The Authority's Purchasing Policy will be public.
-As a general practice, all contracts for the procurement of goods, service and construction services with a value in excess of \$100,000 (in 2000 dollars) will be awarded through a competitive public process.
-The Authority will provide an indication of the evaluation criteria that will be used to assess offers.
-The Authority will publish a list in its Annual Report of any contract in excess of \$100,000 (in 2000 dollars) which was not awarded through a competitive public process along with the reason or reasons why.
+As a general practice, contracts for the procurement of goods, services and construction services with a value in excess of \$100,000 (in 2000 dollars) will be awarded through a competitive process.
+The Authority includes a section in its Annual & Sustainability Report that discusses the reasons why single source contracts in excess of \$100,000 (in 2000 dollars) were not awarded through a competitive process.